 How to Share OKRs Throughout Your Organization

-In an OKR culture, it’s essential to get executive buy-in on the overall OKR framework, as well as buy-in on the fact that because OKRs are aspirations, 100% of these goals might not be achieved.
+In an OKR culture, it’s essential to get executive buy-in on the overall OKR framework.
+It’s also crucial for leaders to understand that because OKRs are aspirations, not all of these goals might be achieved.

-If you are struggling to present the results effectively to executives, Walsh said that’s a telltale sign there’s a problem with your OKRs, because OKRs are all about impact and executives love impact.
-If the OKR framework is working correctly, then the established OKRs should align directly to top-level company objectives, and leadership will see progress toward their own OKRs.
-If it’s not, you need to reevaluate your OKRs to ensure that you’re setting impact-focused key results (e.g., hire new salespeople) and seeing how they’re helping you overcome challenges (e.g., increase sales).
+If you’re struggling to present the results effectively to executives, Walsh said that’s a sign there’s a problem with your OKRs.
+If the OKR framework is working correctly, the established OKRs should align directly with top-level company objectives, and leadership will see progress toward those objectives.
+If it’s not working correctly, you need to reevaluate your OKRs to ensure that you’re setting impact-focused key results.

-There’s no hard and fast rule, but in general, the standard for setting OKRs is three and 12 months (e.g., quarterly and annually).
-Progress on quarterly OKRs should directly feed into the key results of the 12-month OKRs.
+There’s no hard and fast rule, but in general, you should aim to set OKRs both quarterly and annually.
+Progress on quarterly OKRs should feed into the key results of the 12-month OKRs.
 Different organizations have different cycles though, so you’ll need to find the cadence that works best for your business.